Types of educational data breaches we can assist with

 Are you owed compensation for an educational data breach?

 You can make an educational data breach claim if an organisation has failed to protect your personal data – regardless of whether or not you have suffered as a result of the breach.
-However, where you have experienced financial, medical harm, anguish or anxiety, we can make a more significant case.
+However, where you have experienced financial, medical harm, anguish or anxiety after a school has leaked personal data about children, or yourself, we can make a more significant case.

 Cybercriminals are becoming more and more sophisticated.
 But this doesn’t let schools off the hook.
 If they have done everything in their power to protect your data, it is unlikely that a claim would be successful.
-However, if they do not have robust security processes and procedures in place, they must be held accountable.
+However, if they do not have robust security processes and procedures in place, which has resulted in a school data breach, they must be held accountable.

 This is why we usually wait for the results of an investigation by the ICO before starting a claim.